xapian/xapian-docsprint/advanced/admin_notes.rst

  - The `termlist` table holds a list of all the terms which index each document, and also the value slots used in each document.
-Without this, some features aren't supported - see `Xapian::DB_NO_TERMLIST` for details.
+Without this, some features aren't supported - see xapian-constant:`Xapian::DB_NO_TERMLIST` for details.

 And the following optional tables exist only when there is data to store in
 them: